GovTechSG/seed-docs-new/configure-cli-tools/how-to-clone-a-gitlab-repository-over-ssh-with-cloudflare-access.md

 # How to clone GitLab repository using SSH with Cloudflare Access

-The following instructions guide you to clone Git repos through SSH connection from https://gitlab-in.ship.gov.sg using Cloudflare tunnel.
+The following instruction guide you on how to clone Git repositories using an SSH connection from https://gitlab-in.ship.gov.sg with Cloudflare tunnel.

->**Note**:
+> **Note**:
-> If you are cloning repos from [SHIP-HATS 2.0 GitLab](https://sgts.gitlab-dedicated.com), use your existing Git client without creating any Cloudflare tunnel.
+> If you are cloning repositories from [SHIP-HATS 2.0 GitLab](https://sgts.gitlab-dedicated.com), use your existing Git client without creating a Cloudflare tunnel.

-**Prerequisites**
+## Prerequisites

+Before proceeding with the GitLab repository cloning process using SSH and Cloudflare Access, ensure you meet the following prerequisites:

-- If you are using an Internet Device, [onboard it to SEED](onboard-device/onboard-device-to-seed).
+- If you are using an Internet Device, make sure it is [onboarded to SEED](onboard-device/onboard-device-to-seed).
-- [Verify if you have an existing SSH key pair](https://gitlab-in.ship.gov.sg/help/user/ssh.md#see-if-you-have-an-existing-ssh-key-pair).
-If it is available, [add the SSH key in Gitlab](https://gitlab-in.ship.gov.sg/-/profile/keys).
+- Verify if you have an existing SSH key pair.
+If you have one, [add the SSH key in Gitlab](https://gitlab-in.ship.gov.sg/-/profile/keys).
-- If you do not have an SSH key pair, [generate SSH key pair](https://gitlab-in.ship.gov.sg/help/user/ssh.md#generate-an-ssh-key-pair) and then add it in GitLab.
+- If you don't have an SSH key pair, you can [generate an SSH key pair](https://gitlab-in.ship.gov.sg/help/user/ssh.md#generate-an-ssh-key-pair) and then add it to GitLab.
-- You should know how to setup and use ssh together with Git.
+- Familiarity with setting up and using SSH together with Git is required.

 > **Note**:
 > Refer to [SSH key pairs](https://gitlab-in.ship.gov.sg/help/user/ssh) for additional information.